 Anytime that you read the term "serving size", that doesn't mean that it's actually the same thing as a portion size.
 In fact, the two are actually quite different.

 Serving size is a term that often relates to what a food manufacturer wants you to consider to be a serving size.
-Portion size definition is different.
+The portion size definition is different.

-Often times, many people will look at serving size listed on a label and just assume that it’s what they need to focus on solely to achieve their weight loss goals, but they couldn’t be further from the truth.
+Oftentimes, many people will look at the serving size listed on a label and just assume that it's what they need to focus on solely to achieve their weight loss goals, but they couldn't be further from the truth.